GrindLabs/puppeteer-service/README.md

-# puppeteer-service
+# Puppeteer Service
-The puppeteer cluster as a service.
+The Puppeteer Cluster as a service.